 - Information provided by companies and citizens under the assumption of confidentiality

 - Pre-award contract financial information

 - Ensuring the integrity of the DOL information such that decisions and actions taken based upon the data processed by, stored in, and moved through DOL information systems can be made with the assurance that the information has not been manipulated, the information is not subject to repudiation, the source of the changes to information can be determined as best as possible.

 - Ensuring the availability of the DOL information systems and applications during routine operations and in crisis situations to support the DOL Mission.

-The Department of Labor (DOL), Office of the Chief Information Officer (OCIO), maintains a team of security professionals responsible for the oversight of information security practices at the department.
+The Office of the Chief Information Officer (OCIO), maintains a team of security professionals responsible for the oversight of information security practices at the department.
 Their responsibility is to develop and maintain the programs that help the department meet its information security objectives.

 - Annual Personally Identifiable Report (APIIR)